What is Elder Financial Exploitation?

 Neighborhood Credit Union is taking an active role in protecting our members by teaching our employees how to look for red flags and to report any suspicion of financial exploitation.
 Once reported, we collaborate with the U.S. government in cases of suspected money laundering and fraud.

 If you have noticed a change in an elderly’s financial practices such as changes in behavior, large withdrawals, abnormal ATM activity, new joint accounts or unpaid bills, it brings reason to suspect.
-If you’d like to read more about spotting the signs, Money Crashers provides a useful list.

 To report any suspicion, you should contact Adult Protective Services (APS).
 Texas APS provides an abuse hotline and more information on how you can report suspected elder abuse.
 All reports to APS will be anonymous.